jrp244/byu-cs324/hw-sockets/README.md

 you ran previously in the top-right "local" pane, sending the same strings as before.

- 6. *How many total calls to `send()` / `write()` were made by the client?*
+ 7. *How many total calls to `send()` / `write()` were made by the client?*
     Refer to `client.c`.
-Use `printf()` statements if necessary.
- 7. *How many messages were received by the kernel of the server-side process _before_ the server called `recvfrom()` the second time?*
+ 8. *How many messages were received by the kernel of the server-side process _before_ the server called `recvfrom()` the second time?*
- 8. *How many total calls to `recvfrom()` were required for the server process to read all the messages/bytes that were sent?*
+ 9. *How many total calls to `recvfrom()` were required for the server process to read all the messages/bytes that were sent?*
- 9. *Why didn't the server read all the messages that were ready with a single call to `recvfrom()`?*  Hint: see the man page for `udp`, specifically within the first three paragraphs of the "DESCRIPTION" section.
+ 10. *Why didn't the server read all the messages that were ready with a single call to `recvfrom()`?*  Hint: see the man page for `udp`, specifically within the first three paragraphs of the "DESCRIPTION" section.

 ## Part 2: TCP Sockets